miklosme/papers/src/app/home.md

+# Daily Digest (March 11, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a game-changer for control theory buffs:

+[Can I optimize LQR control](https://papers.miklos.dev/2503.06226) with unknown systems using output feedback?
+You bet!
+Researchers have cracked the code on a generalized dynamic output feedback learning control approach.
+It's like giving your controller X-ray vision, letting it peek inside that mysterious black box system.
+This could revolutionize everything from robotics to autonomous vehicles.

+Speaking of autonomous systems, [vision-based cooperative MAV-capturing-MAV](https://papers.miklos.dev/2503.06412) is taking flight!
+Imagine a swarm of drones working together to catch a rogue flyer.
+It's not science fiction anymore, folks.
+This distributed system combines real-time vision processing with some slick trajectory optimization.
+The result?
+A 64.7% success rate in nabbing targets moving at 4m/s.
+Skynet, eat your heart out!

+But wait, there's more!
+We're pushing the boundaries of multi-agent reinforcement learning with [decentralized MADDPG](https://papers.miklos.dev/2503.06747).
+This clever twist on a classic algorithm lets agents learn to cooperate (or compete) without a central brain calling the shots.
+It's scalable, it's efficient, and it's opening doors for applications from swarm robotics to massively multiplayer AI.

+Hungry for more?
+We've got [Cooperative Adaptive Markov Decision Processes](https://papers.miklos.dev/2503.07319) tackling the tricky dance between humans and robots in rehabilitation.
+It's all about finding that sweet spot where both flesh and steel can learn and adapt together.

+For the data hounds out there, [a new framework for observing and optimizing LLM agent collaborations](https://papers.miklos.dev/2503.06745) is here to save your sanity.
+Forget traditional benchmarks – this approach digs deep into the nitty-gritty of how AI agents actually behave and interact.
+It's like giving your multi-agent system a full-body MRI.

+Theoretical minds, rejoice!
+We're expanding the frontiers of game theory with [Incomplete Information Multi-Agent Influence Diagrams](https://papers.miklos.dev/2503.06323).
+This powerful new tool lets us model scenarios where agents have different (and possibly wrong) beliefs about the game they're playing.
+It's a whole new level of "I know that you know that I know..."

+Last but not least, [graph diffusion models are revolutionizing automated bidding](https://papers.miklos.dev/2503.05805).
+This isn't your grandpa's auction theory – we're talking about harnessing the power of graph neural networks and latent diffusion models to navigate the wild west of large-scale, multi-agent bidding environments.

+That's all for now, folks!
+Remember, the future of AI is multi-agent, and it's looking brighter than ever.
+Stay curious, stay innovative, and we'll see you next time on the cutting edge!

 # Daily Digest (March 10, 2025)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a real game-changer in the world of language models.